Bamboozlerrl/Rule-Edits/README.md

   - (1) RIO Structure Overview:
     - (a) The RIO will consist of 1 member.
   - (2) Elections:
-    - (a) The RIO is not an elected position.
+    - (a) The RIO is not an elected position, it is appointed by the CRC.
   - (3) Vacancies:
     - (a) If the RIO retires or steps down, the CRC will fill the position by majority vote.
       - (i) The RIO position may be forcibly removed by following VONC rules as detailed in [Article XII - Votes, Vetoes, VONC’s, & Rule Changes](#article-xii---votes-vetoes-voncs--rule-changes)